MatthiasBart/bachelor-thesis/chapters/1-intro.typ

 )
 #v(1em)

 This thesis analyses and measures the capabilities of new iOS devices to communicate via local peer to peer networks.
-Since most of current technology standards rely heavily on external infrastructure local communication is not yet wide spread or optimized to function over long distances.
+Since most of current technology standards rely heavily on external infrastructure with powerful receiver antennas, direct peer to peer communication is not yet wide spread or optimized to function over long distances.
+It is unclear what

-== Problem Statement
+== Motivation and Research Definition

+*Motivation*

 Modern mobile devices can make use of a wide variety of communication technologies.
 To achieve data transfers seamlessly, standards like Bluetooth, WiFi or 5G need to be wireless.
 The use cases are different and so is the applicability and protocol.
 Nevertheless the complexity of creating devices supporting all of these different standards, global economic demand has drastically impacted research and development in data transmission and hardware engineering to let humanity invent smartphones.
 Unfortunately most of the communication methods used on smartphones all demand on mediators.
 Be it a router in a local network or a cell tower in a cellular network, without these nodes a connection between two peers could not be established.
 However in scenarios where the required infrastructure is not available or in reach, communication between two mobile phones could be initiated through Bluetooth or peertopeer WiFi.
 Due to the latest advancements in these technologies and hardware, it is unclear how good of an option it is to replace mediator based with direct Peer to Peer (PtP) communication in various situations.
 This thesis tries to find and measure metrics that indicate the quality of direct PtP connections on Apple's mobile devices.
 This can help to evaluate the feasibility of alike projects.
 In particular the Multipeer Connectivity Framework accessible from iOS 7.0+ will be tested for its robustness considering metrics of quality in different scenarios and locations.

-== Research Questions
+*Research Questions*

-Can direct PtP connections between Apple devices improve connectivity in certain scenarios?
+Can direct PtP connections between Apple devices improve connectivity in contrast to commercial technologies to build new forms of mobile connections?

-== Hypothesis
+*Hypothesis*

 $H_1$

-Direct PtP connectivity on Apple devices can enhance connectivity in different scenarios.
+Direct PtP connectivity on Apple devices can enhance connectivity in different scenarios and therefore work as an alternative to mediator based communication technologies, for implementing ad-hoc mesh networks.

 // #todo(